 Castle of Old Wick, Caithness

-Castle in Caithness
+Castle near Caithness

 Old Wick Castle is one of the top sights in Wick, a stark and atmospheric ruin perched on a narrow promontory high above the North Sea.
 Often called “The Old Man of Wick,” this ancient tower house dates back to the 12th century and is considered one of Scotland's oldest surviving castles.
 Its lonely silhouette, lashed by sea winds and waves, offers a powerful sense of how remote and defensive medieval life could be along the Caithness coast.